kaisermann/textlooper/README.md

 ## Visibility

-LoopText sets 'visibility: visible' when it loops.
+LoopText sets 'visibility: visible' when it starts looping.
 This way you can hide your phrases before the script runs with a 'visibility: hidden' statement.

 ## Delay interval behaviour